space-physics/piradar/README.rst

 =========

 Using the Raspberry Pi as a radar transmitter and RTL-SDR as receiver.
-Raspberry Pi 2 or 3 strongly suggested as CPU needs are substantial.
+Raspberry Pi 3 strongly suggested as CPU needs are substantial.

 Current work by others on ``rpitx`` is to import it as a python module instead of the Popen shell call.
 We should do that instead of Popen.